A volunteer with a howler monkey at Parque Ambue Ari; Photo Credit: Antoine Aupetit

 Ambue Ari consists of 1,000 hectares of Flooded Amazonian Forest, located 48km from Ascensión de Guarayos, in the middle of the jungle.

-Here you will wake to the sounds of wild howler monkeys and our unique private alarm clock, a volunteer who passes from room to room with music to say good morning.
+Here you will wake to the sounds of wild howler monkeys to say good morning.

 At any given area of base camp and the sanctuary, you can see countless animals, such as birds (macaws, amazons, toucans), pacas, armadillos, peccaries, monkeys (howler, squirrel, capuchin, and pygmy marmoset) and even tracks from small and large felines.

 The sense of community is very strong at Ambue Ari.
-We enjoy Tuesday nights all together in Santa Maria eating delicious empanadas and ice cream.
+We enjoy Saturday nights all together in Villa 16 de Julio eating something different.
 On Fridays we like to organize parties in the sanctuary’s pub, many of them themed (if you like to dress up in costume, this is your chance to shine).
-On Saturdays (our day off) we like to relax at the Itapemí lagoon.
+On Tuesdays (our day off) we like to relax at the Itapemí lagoon.

 Living in the middle of the jungle has many advantages, but also some inconveniences, such as mosquitoes and walking through flooded areas of the sanctuary during the wet season (although many people find it fun, especially when they make races to return to the camp).